 - a.
-The National Health Insurance Scheme should provide cover for all residents in Uganda as defined under the Uganda Registration of Persons Act of 2015 - b.
-Amend the definition of contributor's spouse to include common-law and customary marriage: - c.
-Amend the definition of contributor's 'child' to 'children,' - d.
+Amend the definition of contributor's spouse to include common-law and customary marriage; - b.
+Amend the definition of contributor's 'child' to 'children,' - c.
 Amend the definition of 'children' over 18 years to a separate category of beneficiaries identified as 'dependents.'

-2.1.2.
-Who qualifies as 'indigents'?
+2.1.2 Who qualifies as 'indigents'?